MatthiasQuintern/Praktimatika/readme.md

 ### Mandatory
 - npyscreen:        Terminal User Interface
 - windows-curses    Terminal User Interface.
 Only needed by *Windows* users.
+- numpy:            numeric mathematics in python
-- sympy:            symbolic mathmatics in python
+- sympy:            symbolic mathematics in python

 ### Optional (but recommended) Dependencies
 - pandas:           copying to clipboard and importing xlsx, ods ...
+- scipy:            curve fitting

 ## Usage
-Praktimatika can not be run from an IDE.
-You have to run it from a terminal emulator (e.g. Windows PowerShell).
+Praktimatika should be run in a terminal emulator (e.g. Windows PowerShell), it won't work in an IDE.
 To start the application open your terminal, navigate to the location of the "Praktimatika.py" and type:
 `python Praktimatika.py` on Windows and `python3 Praktimatika.py` on Linux

 ## Usage in scripts
-If you want to use functions from the programm in a python script, you can just import the needed module.
-The User Interface is strictly separated from mathmatical functionality, so everything can be used outside Praktimatika.
+If you want to use modules from the program in a python script, you can just import the needed module.
+The User Interface is strictly separated from the mathematical functionality, so everything can be used outside Praktimatika.
-For example, to use the *Smart Import* Function in a script you can use:
+For example, to use the *Smart Import* function in a script you can use:
     `from tools import sheet_read as sr`
     `arrays = sr.get_vecs(sr.read_table("path_to_your_spread_sheet/spread_sheet.xlsx"))`
-If your script is inside another folder than the Praktimatika files, use `import sys` `sys.path.append("path_to_praktimatika_folder")` before the import statement.
+If your script is inside another folder than the Praktimatika files, use
+    `import sys`
+    `sys.path.append("path_to_praktimatika_folder")`
+before the import statement.

 ## Sessions